c-siu/c-siu.github.io/index.md

 I am from Hong Kong.
 I would be really happy if you greet me with "zou sun" and "ng on" (Good morning and Good afternoon in Cantonese).

 My favorite author is Dostoyevsky; favorite TV show, Taskmaster.
-The most serious and the most frivolous.
+Need to balance the heaviness and the lightness.

 I am mostly an indoor guy, but Ithaca has made me more active.
 Picked up hiking and ice-skating here.
 Try to catch me at a trail or in the rink.